MuratArat/GF2D/README.md

 You should now have a `gf2d` binary within the root of your git repository.
 Executing this will start your game.

-In this game you play as a band of adventureres traveling in a dangerus land of enemies use wasd to move walls will block your path
+In this game you play as a band of adventureres traveling in a dangerus land of enemies

+GAMEPLAY

+use wasd to move on the overwold black blocks are walls and will block your path red blocks are enemis and will make you fight 1 of 5 enemy types use 0-9 to pick an attack when its your turn.